-He explained that all created matter in the universe — whether human, animal, plant, or mineral — exists only through the power of God’s Ten Sayings when He created the world.
+The scholar explained that all created matter in the universe — whether human, animal, plant, or mineral — exists only through the power of God’s Ten Sayings when He created the world.

 “When you eat and are satisfied, you must bless the Eternal your God for the good land that He has given you.”
 (Deut.
 8:10)

 But what about Torah?
 What is the source for reciting a berachah before studying Torah?
 According to Rabbi Ishmael, this blessing is derived a fortiori:

-|“If one makes a blessing for that which sustains life in this transient world, then certainly one should make a blessing for that which enables eternal life in the World to Come.”
+“If we recite a blessing for that which sustains life in this transient world, then certainly we should recite a blessing for that which enables eternal life in the World to Come.”
 (Berachot 48b)

 “Not by bread alone does man live, but by all that comes from God” (Deut.
 8:3).
-This implies that the soul also lives by bread.
+This implies that also the soul lives by bread.

 (Adapted from Ein Eyah vol. II, p.
 221)